pleiszenburg/zugbruecke/README.rst

 The source code is hosted on GitHub: https://github.com/s-m-e/pycrosscall/ Pull requests will be reviewed and, if there is nothing to object, merged promptly.
-Do not break tests, unless there is a justified bug in them!
+Do not break tests (unless there is a justified bug in them)!

 Bugs
 ====